-- Do more of what you like.
-If you have a varied client base, which clients do you love to train the most?
-Do you love helping very fit athletes reach their peak, or nurturing older clients who may be suffering from chronic health conditions?
-There's probably a type of client and training method that you enjoy the most.
+If you have a varied client base, which clients do you most enjoy training?
+Do you love helping very fit athletes reach their peak, or assisting older clients with chronic health conditions to become stronger and enhance their quality of life?
+There’s probably a type of client and training method that you prefer.

-Once you know what market you're interested in, you can tailor your services and marketing towards it.
+Once you have identified a niche market that you want to cater to, you can tailor your services and marketing towards it.
 Consider the following: